aws-solutions/qnabot-on-aws/docs/qnabot_cli.md

 ## Environment Setup
 You can get started by creating a virtual environment and deploy the needed Python packages.
-From the root directory of the AWS QnABot codebase, run the below commands:
+From a directory outside of the AWS QnABot codebase, run the below commands:
 ````
 pip3 install virtualenv
 python3 -m virtualenv .venv
 source ./.venv/bin/activate
-cd ./source
+cd ./aws-qnabot/source
 pip3 install -r requirements.txt
 ````
 This will setup a virtual environment and install the below Python packages:
 - `boto3` Python module version 1.21.18.
 For more information, refer to: https://aws.amazon.com/sdk-for-python/
 - `Click` Python module version 8.0.4.
 For more information, refer to: https://pypi.org/project/click/

 ### Set Environment variables